It’s tempting to hide indoors during winter, particularly when you live with MS. Discover what Trishna Bharadia does to cope with the colder months.

 Speak to your utility providers

-In the UK and Ireland, utility providers have free priority services schemes for people who live with long term conditions and/or disabilities.
-This means if your boiler stops working or you have a power cut, the suppliers will already be aware that you might need contingencies.
+In the UK and Ireland, utility providers have free priority service schemes for people who live with long-term conditions and/or disabilities.
+If your boiler stops working or you have a power cut, the suppliers will already know that you might need contingencies.

 Consider your medication needs

-Not everyone who lives with MS feels the same about winter (in fact, it’s Barbara’s favourite time of year.)
+Not everyone who lives with MS feels the same about winter (in fact, it's Barbara's favourite time of year!).
 But as you can see, I am not a fan.
-I won’t lie, I’d actually be much happier if I was able to migrate to sunnier climes for the entire season.
-But until I win the lottery, the tips above have definitely helped me to cope much better!
+I won't lie; I'd be much happier if I could migrate to sunnier climes for the entire season.
+But until I win the lottery, the tips above have helped me cope much better!